acevedod1974/Student-Management-System-V8/README.md

 - **User Feedback**: Clean and non-intrusive notifications using `react-hot-toast`.
 - **Type Safety**: TypeScript for catching errors early during development.
 - **Data Visualization**: Interactive and responsive charts using `recharts`.
+- **Password Management**: Users can change their passwords after logging in.

 ## Installation